p2ppsr/bridgeport-docs/BRIDGEPORT_JSON_SPEC.md

 # `bridgeport.json`

 This document is about the `bridgeport.json` file that you must include in the root directory of your Bridge repository in order to declare your bridge and define its functionality.
-This is the "main coniguration file" for Bridgeport.
+This is the main configuration file for your Bridge.

 The fields in the JSON file have the following meanings: